odoo/documentation/accounting/payables/misc/forecast.rst

 ====================================
-How to forecast future bills to pay?
+How to forecast future invoices to pay?
 ====================================

-When you get hundreds of vendor bills per month with each of them having different payment terms, it could be complex to follow what you have to pay and when.
+When you get hundreds of vendor invoices per month with each of them having different payment terms, it could be complex to follow what you have to pay and when.
 Paying your vendors too early can decrease your cash availabilities and paying too late can lead to extra charges.